Compare

 - →You do not yet have a cellar.
 You mostly buy and drink in the same week.

-- →Your wine life is mostly at restaurants and wine bars, and you want fast scan-to-info on bottles you encounter.
+- →Your wine life is mostly at restaurants and wine bars, and you want crowd ratings and a buy button the moment you look up a bottle you encounter.

 - →You want to buy wine through the app from a single integrated marketplace.